kelke/mkcert/README.md

 ## Installation

-> **Warning**: the `rootCA-key.pem` file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
+> **Warning**: the `rootCA.key` file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
 Do not share it.

 ### Build from source (requires Go 1.13+)